Consider a prism with a height h, base area B, and base perimeterP.

 The surface area of the prism can be seen as the sum of two separate parts: the lateral area and the combined area of the two identical bases.

 To determine the lateral area of the prism, consider a net of the given prism.
-Let be the length of the side of the base, assuming that it is a regular polygon.
+Let a be the length of the side of the base, assuming that it is a regular polygon.

 Notice that the lateral surface consists of rectangles equal to the number of sides in the base.
 The pentagonal prism shown here has five lateral faces because a pentagon has five sides.
-The area of each rectangular lateral face is the product of its sides and
+The area of each rectangular lateral face is the product of its sides a and h.

 Therefore, the formula for the surface area is obtained.